 It was a relief to get a dementia diagnosis for Mum after years of knowing something was wrong.
 Finally!
-It was scary to know what was wrong but it could’ve been much worse.
-Crucially it gave us back control.
-We knew the enemy, the fear of the unknown was gone but the fear of what the future held had begun.
+It was a scary, really difficult time and the whole process was a disaster but it gave us the information we needed to start to plan for the future.

 It began our journey of educating ourselves, finding the right support, planning for the future and fighting the huge number of myths that a dementia diagnosis comes with.
-This is our story from the beginning!
+But the getting that diagnosis was plagued with problems and culturally the assessment process itself wasn’t designed for someone from a ethnic minority.

 Getting A Dementia Diagnosis – A Caregiver’s Perspective!